stathissideris/clarity/README.md

 <img src="https://github.com/stathissideris/clarity/raw/master/src/resources/logo.png">

 Clojure GUI library, based on Swing.
 See the project wiki for details on how to use it.
+You can also watch a [30 minute presentation](http://skillsmatter.com/podcast/scala/lightening-talk-clarity-a-wrapper-for-swing) on the library.

 If you are using leiningen, add the following dependency to your `project.clj`: